Who We Are

 Our Team

-Dr. Candice Lys (SHE/HER), EXECUTIVE DIRECTOR
+Candice Lys (SHE/HER), EXECUTIVE DIRECTOR

-Kiera BR (All Pronouns), Program Coordinator
+Kiera BR (All Pronouns), Land-Based Program Coordinator

 Kiera is a francophone Canadian who was born in northern Alberta and grew up in Hay River, Northwest Territories.
 Following a brief stint down south to complete their B.A. in Women’s and Gender Studies and Sociology, Kiera decided it was high time to head home to the North!
 Kiera now resides in Yellowknife working and traveling with us at FOXY and SMASH.
 Kiera loves working with FOXY and SMASH because it gives them the opportunity to use both creativity and theory as well as to connect with and empower youth all over the North.
 When not at work, Kiera is a serial hobbyist, an aspiring botanist (alas all her plants keep dying) and self-proclaimed nerd.
-When asked what they want to do when they grow up, no specific career aspirations came to mind; however, Kiera strives to be the kind and informed adult she needed to turn to for questions as a child for the next generation.

-Cassi Atamanenko (They/Them/She/Her), Program Coordinator
+Cassi Atamanenko (They/Them/She/Her), Community Program Coordinator

 Pyper Rehm (She/Her/They/Them), Program Facilitator